Martin T. Buell

 Buell received his black belt in 1966, his second degree in 1969, and his third degree in 1970.
 He was promoted to a fifth degree Chief Instructor after spending many years as a trainer and teacher.
 In 1982, Universal Kempo's board of directors awarded Buell the rank of Professor, 10th Degree.

 Competitions

-Buell is a strong fighter who has won many sparring matches in tournament competitions:
+Buell was a strong fighter who had won many sparring matches in tournament competitions: